Solomon-Danso/Professional_Calculator_App/Tutorials/Notes.md

-Chapter 5
+Chapter 6
-- The switch in the View interface will give an error, change it to an if else statement
+LAYOUTS

+- Relative Layouts means every ui element is related to each other
-- protected void onCreate(Bundle savedInstanceState) this will be where all the ui element will be initialised
+- With linear layout, all the ui will be placed Line After Line

-- In the right way, we will initialised the variables first then use it like the example below
+# Relative Layout

 <?xml version="1.0" encoding="utf-8"?>